Driving Saga with Kids: A Family Rental-Car Guide for the West Kyushu Coast (2026)

 • Parking: most attractions free; Saga city center has paid lots ¥100–200/hr

-• Gas stations: full-service common in Saga; staff may not speak English — point at gas grade
+• Gas stations: full-service common in Saga; staff may not speak English — point at the gas grade

 • Snow: chains required late January–February for inland routes; coastal roads usually OK